 I’m far from being a poly/non-monogamy expert, or a monogamy expert for that matter either.
 What I have noticed from personal experience and I touched upon this in my last post, is how certain situations can make it easier to neglect communication.
 Monogamy unfortunately seems to be one of those situations for many people.
 Within the safety of exclusivity and long term partnerships, I think it can be easy to become complacent about how much effort we need to put in.
 We take it for granted that our partner will be there no matter what, or we worry that speaking out we will cause them to leave.
 Alongside many other varying thoughts that are not conducive to encouraging good communication.

-When you start inviting other people into your relationship, whether that is in romantic terms or purely in sexual terms, the wiggle room you have to getting communication wrong diminishes greatly.
+When you start inviting other people into your relationship, whether that is in romantic terms or purely in sexual terms, the wiggle room you have for getting communication wrong diminishes greatly.
 Not only do you have another person’s or people’s feelings to consider, you also have to consider your feelings towards them, and you will be engaging in activities that invite all sorts of feelings and thoughts into your mind, that do not seem as relevant within a monogamous relationship.

 As an example, let’s tackle the big one that is the go to feeling people ask about when you say you’re in some form of non-monogamous relationship, jealousy.
 Yep the big, horrible J word.
 Plenty of monogamous people identify as jealous.
 Jealousy is a huge cause of arguments within many relationships.
 It is really common for someone to say ‘I could never be non-monogamous I am such a jealous person.’
-One of the really useful things I learnt when perusing polyamorous resources is reframing the feeling of jealousy.
+One of the really useful things I learnt when perusing polyamorous resources is re-framing the feeling of jealousy.
 You are not a jealous person, you are a person who feels jealousy.
 It is not a defining characteristic, it is a feeling that highlights other issues.

 When you are monogamous it’s easy to just be jealous, to put restrictions on the person or action making you feel jealous, and because of the implicit agreements that monogamy is often accompanied by your partner is likely to agree.
 We all know someone who has had an opposite gendered friend, but their partner got jealous and the friendship was deemed inappropriate.
 Whether anything was happening or not is more often than not irrelevant, the feeling of jealousy is enough to shut it down for good.